 - Go to the snow tubing area before you purchase the ticket, if you want to check the sliding conditions first.
 Sliding speeds vary depending on the weather, but you can’t get your money back if you don’t like the conditions after you’ve purchased.

 Mamas, my family of 5 loved our quick trip to Snow Creek.
-We went a few days after Christmas and the conditions were awesome.
 It even snowed for about 15 minutes while we were there.
 So pretty!
 You’ll feel like you’re in the middle of nowhere while you’re on your way to Snow Creek, but once you get there, you’ll be amazed at how much this ski area has to offer.
 The lessons are well worth the price.
 Be sure to reserve lessons in advance!

 If you have someone who is not skiing during your trip, he or she can wait in the lodge.
 You can see much of the ski trails from there.
 The food in the lodge isn’t great, but it’s okay.
 Choices include burgers, pizza, chili, chips, fries, chicken nuggets, cheese sticks, etc. (The chili was my favorite of the options.)